Maliabu/api/README.md

 # 02KG_bodaboda-backend
-This will contain all the endpoints for maxmart applications
+This will contain all the endpoints for O2KG applications

 # set up
 1. clone repo